phpearth/docs/security/passwords.md

 This is still not good enough though - Rainbow tables.

-## Right Way of Hashing Passwords in PHP
+## Right way of hashing passwords in PHP

 Right way of hashing passwords is currently using latest PHP version and its [native passwords hashing API](http://php.net/manual/en/book.password.php) which